nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-git-changelog/configure-ui.md

 We now have two commits from the same person, with only the email address is different.
 By default, the plugin will treat them as two different contributors.
 Such case happens when you changed your name or email address in the past.

-To solve this, you can provide the `mapContributors` field in the configuration options to map the contributors' information:
+To solve this, you can provide the `mapAuthors` field in the configuration options to map the contributors' information:

 ```typescript twoslash
 import type { Theme as ThemeConfig } from 'vitepress'